plone/training/rst2myst/README-convert.md

 Now we can build and compare the docs between the two source directories to make sure that content renders correctly.

 :::bash
-# Build the MyST docs
+# Build the MyST docs in /rst2myst/training
 cd training
 make html
-# Build the reST docs
+# Build the reST docs in /
 cd ../..
 make html
 :::